 Bright Line Watch’s Wave 1 survey included 19 statements of democratic principles.
 Based on feedback from respondents and consultation with colleagues, we expanded that list to 29 statements in Wave 2.
 We then reduced that set to what we intend to be a stable set of 27 statements for the Wave 3 surveys.
 17 of those 27 statements were included in Wave 1, and all 27 were included in Wave 2.

 The full set of statements is below.
 In the interest of clarity, this list groups the principles thematically.
 In the surveys, the principles were not categorized or labeled.
-Each respondent was shown a randomly selected subset of nine statements and asked to first rate the importance of those statements and then rate the performance of the United States on those dimensions.
+Each respondent was shown a randomly selected subset of statements (12 for experts, 9 for the general public) and asked to first rate the importance of those statements and then rate the performance of the United States on those dimensions.

 27 statements of democratic principles

 - Elections are conducted, ballots counted, and winners determined without pervasive fraud or manipulation

 - Citizens have access to information about candidates that is relevant to how they would govern

 - The geographic boundaries of electoral districts do not systematically advantage any particular political party

 - Information about the sources of campaign funding is available to the public